phpbench/phpbench/docs/benchmark-runner.rst

 Deferring Report Generation
 ---------------------------

+You can store benchmark results which can then later be used later to generate reports.

+There are two ways to do this: Firstly you may dump the results to an XML file, secondly you can use a storage driver to persist them.

-You can dump the benchmarking results as an XML file and generate reports separately.
+To dump the benchmark results to an XML file use the ``--dump-file`` option:

-Dump the benchmark results using the ``--dump-file`` option

 .. code-block:: bash